-In addition, we have a high level of continual training and development in place for all colleagues, adhering to a strict safeguarding code of conduct for engaging with vulnerable groups.
-Our workforce is energised to ensure that each participant enjoys a safe and secure environment at all times, helping them to realise their full potential.
+In addition, we have a high level of continual training and development in place for all colleagues, adhering to a strict safeguarding code of conduct for engaging with vulnerable

-John Shiels
+John Shiels MBE

 Chief Executive Officer, Manchester United Foundation

 Manchester United Foundation and I share a common goal: to improve the educational outcomes and aspirations of children in some of the most deprived and under-performing areas of the country.
 Throughout my 30 year career in education I have been privileged enough to work with thousands of children and from them I understand how vital it is to engage and inspire young people; the Foundation has a wonderful track-record of doing this.
 I am proud of the fact that through the power of football Manchester United Foundation has been able to make a significant difference to the lives of young people.